An aspiring UX designer, stroke survivor, and ceramicist.

 During my recovery, I became acutely aware of the challenges faced by the brain injury community, which motivated me to make a difference.
 I founded a support group for fellow stroke survivors, allowing me to positively impact others while strengthening my leadership, communication, and interpersonal skills.

 In addition to my professional development, I discovered ceramics as a therapeutic practice during my recovery.
 What began as a recommended exercise soon grew into a true passion.
-Creating with my hands not only helped me accept my situation, but it also allowed me to rebuild my self-confidence and find beauty in the process.
+Creating with my hands is not only helping me heal, but it also taught me a profound lesson: my imperfections aren't flaws but rather marks of resilience and beauty.
+Thus, to celebrate these unique marks, KAJ Pottery was born.
+(KAJ, an abbreviation of the Farsi phrase "kaj o koleh," symbolizes crookedness.)

-Though my stroke temporarily delayed my entry into the workforce, I am confident that my resilience and adaptability will enable me to make meaningful contributions to whatever I pursue next.
+I am confident that my resilience and adaptability will enable me to make meaningful contributions.